 No. Any lender already set up to do Fannie Mae and Freddie Mac loans can do a HARP loan, despite where the original loan was completed.
 In fact, you’ll probably get a better rate by shopping around.

-A lot of rumors have been floating around that President Obama waived refi requirements in 2015, making millions more homeowners eligible.
-While the Obama administration is working toward waiving some requirements, there has been only a few changes to the HARP program since 2012 when HARP 2.0 was rolled out.
-However, here’s one key change that happened recently:
+A lot of rumors have been floating around that President Obama waived refi requirements, making millions more homeowners eligible.
+While the Obama administration is working toward waiving some requirements, there has been only a few changes to the HARP program since 2012.
+However, here’s one key change that happened since then:

 Now, your loan just has to have closed by May 31, 2009, and you are eligible for HARP.
 If you purchased or refinanced in April or May of 2009 and have been denied for HARP before, try again now by completing a short online form to check eligibility.